-6.1.5 As Surrey Street climbs southwards, the backs of Victorian buildings on the High Street come into view.
-Number 46 is a substantial three-storey Victorian building by the pedestrian bridge, formerly the printing press of the Croydon Advertiser.
-Numbers 48-52 are a sequence of tall and narrow yellow brick buildings.
+6.1.5 Number 46 is a substantial three-storey Victorian building by the pedestrian bridge, formerly the printing press of the Croydon Advertiser.
+Numbers 48-52 are a sequence of tall and narrow yellow brick buildings with highly decorated elements.
 The closely spaced sequence of mullions and pilasters sets up a strong vertical rhythm.